[The ArtSpace West installation Los Jovenes: El Futuro by Patricia Clark has been cancelled and will be rescheduled for another time in the future.]

 Sun Devil Fitness Complex

 Oneohtrix Point Never is the recording name of composer Daniel Lopatin.
-This Brooklyn-based artist has always deftly balanced the experimental with the accessible and defies simple description as an artist.
-A pioneer of the electronic genre of vaporwave, Lopatin creates highly conceptual worlds of ambient sound.
+Hailed as a genius of electronic music, this Brooklyn-based musician has always deftly balanced the experimental with the accessible and defies simple description as an artist.
+Lopatin creates highly conceptual worlds of ambient sound and his passion to find personal meaning in failed new age utopias and liminal science fiction environments often brings his compositions to the brinks of minimalism, drone, proto-techno, noise and pop, clarifying the past through a blissful repetition of its signifiers.
 Performed with the projected visual creations of artist Nate Boyce, the concert will be a multimedia immersive experience, often described “like a cracked mirror refracting the sounds of the past.”

 How Did We Get Here?: Pete Wyer